 What is SAML?

-Award Force supports both service provider initiated login, (e.g. a button on the login screen of your platform) and identity provider initiated login (e.g. a button placed on your intranet or other private site).
+Award Force supports both service provider-initiated login, (e.g. a button on the login screen of your platform) and identity provider-initiated login (e.g. a button placed on your intranet or another private site).

 SAML is an optional add-on for your account.
 For more information and pricing, please get in touch.

 With Award Force

 Once SAML has been added to your account, navigate to Settings > Users > Registration > 3rd party authentication and select the SAML checkbox.

 You will need to fill in the following details of your identity provider.
 Note: Award Force is not the identity provider.

 - Issuer (a string identifying the IP)

 With your identify provider